vgwb/IEEDO/docs/gamedesign/minigame_math_order.md

 **UI**
 - Board: grid dynamic (starts at 4\*4 -> 10\*10)
-- Elements: colored square with numer (from - 999 to 999)
+- Elements: coloured square with number (from - 999 to 999)
 - some gfx when a cell is done right (+1) or wrong (-1)
 - timer
 - an arrow to show if to play in ascending or descending